The Bankrate promise

 The bottom line

-Having a first credit card won’t get you a good credit on its own.
-It’s how you use your card that will help or harm your credit, including whether you pay your bills on time and how much debt you wind up carrying on your card.
+Simply owning a credit card won’t get you a good credit — it’s how you use your card that will help or harm your credit, including whether you pay your bills on time and how much debt you wind up carrying.

 To get the most out of your new card, we suggest using it carefully and only for purchases you can afford to pay for in cash.
 Keep your credit utilization in check while you earn rewards and pay your bill on time, and you will almost certainly see your credit score increase over time.